 􏰄t2 +1 df2

 Similar to Study 1, we computed the AUROC for each of these statistical methods to detect data fabrication.
 We again conducted all analyses using the pROC package (Robin et al., 2011).
-We also explored whether using Random Number Generators (RNGs) may have affected the detection of fabricated data in our sample by running AUROC analyses comparing genuine data and fabricated data with RNGs, or by comparing genuine data and fabricated data without RNGs.
+We also explored whether the use of Random Number Generators (RNGs) by participating researchers may have affected the detection of fabricated data in our sample by running AUROC analyses comparing genuine data and fabricated data with RNGs, or by comparing genuine data and fabricated data without RNGs.

 Results